Mangu/azure-iot-hol/module3/README.md

 1. In the Azure Portal, on the left hand nav, click on “Stream Analytics Jobs” and then open the job you created above
 2. On the blade for your ASA job, click “Outputs” and then click “+ Add” to add an output
 3. On the “New Output” blade, name it **azfunction**.

-NEED TO ADD FUNCTION DETAILS
+>Note: We need to be able to deploy the Azure Functions to Azure for the ASA output to work.
+We will do this as a guide sessions.

 4. Accept the rest of the defaults and hit ‘Create’.
 Wait until the output is created to move to the next step.